Designing exams

 What type of response is required?

-fixed response can be explained as an objective response where students select the correct response to a question, or supply a word or short phrase to answer a question or complete a statement.
-For example, multiple choice, true-false, matching or fill-in-the-blank questions.
+A fixed response can be explained as an objective response in which students select the correct response to a question or supply a word or short phrase to answer a question or complete a statement.
+This can be done in multiple-choice, true-false, matching, or fill-in-the-blank questions.

-constructed response is a subjective narrative that challenges students to create an original answer.
-For example: short answer, long answer, essay, or performance test items.
+A constructed response is a subjective narrative that challenges students to create an original answer.
+Examples include short answer, long answer, essay, multimodal responses, reflections, or performance test items.

 Have you chosen the best test format for evaluating cognitive ability to meet the learning outcomes?